 Folder in carry on bag:

-___ Copy of flight schedule ___ List of side tournaments/ golf courses
+___ Copy of flight schedule ___ List of tournaments/ golf courses

 ___ Copy of car rental ___ List of places of interest